technion/website/_posts/2016-11-17-requesting_bank_login.md

 The frustrating part is not that they do this.
 It's that they apply the charge to your card a day before giving you this prompt, leaving you begging for refunds when you refuse.

 Yes, I've spoken to them.
 They don't see an issue.
+Yes, mwave thinking requesting your bank login credentials is just a normal thing.

 ## Addenum